 This article is the second in a series of five articles which describe how to customize and brand a SharePoint site using several different methods.
-We will demonstrate how to customize a site template that hosts Bamboo’s Knowledge Base Solution Accelerator, and in the process review the pros and cons of each different method.
+We will demonstrate how to customize a site template that hosts Bamboo’s Bamboo Knowledge Base, and in the process review the pros and cons of each different method.

-In the first article of this series, we explained how to customize a SharePoint site template that hosts the Knowledge Base Solution Accelerator Web Parts.
+In the first article of this series, we explained how to customize a SharePoint site template that hosts the Bamboo Knowledge Base Web Parts.
 In this article, we will explain how to deploy the customized site template using SharePoint Features.

 The articles in this series cover:

-In Part I, we explained how to customize a SharePoint site template that comes with the KB Solutions Accelerator.
+In Part I, we explained how to customize a SharePoint site template that comes with Bamboo Knowledge Base.
 In that article, we used SharePoint Designer 2007 (SPD) to provide a quick, WYSIWYG way to customize our sample KB site.
 We also discussed the disadvantages of using SharePoint Designer.
 One of the main disadvantages is the fact that you are modifying an instance of the site template by directly editing the site’s master page and style sheet.
 Once that site is modified, it’s cumbersome to deploy across your SharePoint farm, especially in a more structured development environment.